2nd KING EDWARD VII’S OWN GOORKHAS (THE SIRMOOR RIFLES)

 The Regiment was to have only two years of peacetime soldiering when in 1962, the 1st Battalion, at eight hours notice, flew to Brunei where rebellion had broken out.
 The situation was restored in a few days, during which period the Battalion lost one British Officer and two soldiers.
 Confrontation with Indonesia followed the Brunei revolt that was to last for four years between 1962 – 1966.
 Both Battalions served a number of tours, going back to Slim Barracks and Hong Kong in between.

 After the end of Confrontation, both battalions of the Regiment served in Singapore, Hong Kong (including the riots of April 1966) and Brunei.
 The two Battalions were scheduled to amalgamate in September 1970 and again in September 1978, but on both occasions the amalgamation was cancelled.
 Both Battalions continued to serve in the United Kingdom and performed Public Duties in London.
-The First Battalion also served in Belize and the Second Battalion in the Falkland Islands.
+Both Battalions also served in Belize and the Second Battalion in the Falkland Islands.

 As part of the draw down of the Brigade of Gurkhas on the 15th September 1992, the 2nd Goorkhas began life as a single battalion Regiment.
 It was to be a busy period with the battalion or elements of it, deployed in Brunei, Malaysia, Australasia, North & Central America, with individuals serving in Cambodia and Northern Ireland.
 Finally, on the 1st July 1994, following four years of planning and turbulence, the 2nd KEO Gurkha Rifles (The Sirmoor Rifles) amalgamated with the 6th QEO Gurkha Rifles to form the 1st Battalion Royal Gurkha Rifles.